rorre/Phillip/docs/index.md

 # Phillip

 Phillip is an event driven osu! feed for Python.
-It is written on top of asyncio so it is running pretty fast.
+It is written on top of asyncio.

 ## Features

 * Asyncronous
-* Event-driven API (Easy management for each events)
+* Event-driven API
 * Easy to use
-* Rate limited to not get you banned from.peppy's server
+* Rate limited to not get you IP banned from peppy's server

 ## Requirements